Wellness resources for resident physicians

 If you are having a tough time – or notice a colleague is having a tough time – then it is time to take action – before you (or your colleague) suffer serious health setbacks.

-- If you ARE enrolled in the Hartford’s long-term disability plan (a benefit option for which you pay extra),
+- Hartford EAP: Open to those who enrolled in Hartford’s long-term disability plan (a benefit option for which you pay extra).
+Call the at 1-800-964-3577.

 - Hurley’s counseling services at 810-262-4996.